Best Individual Training for Athletes: How to Train Smarter

 • Athletes should not perform more than 4 hours of deliberate training per day.

-Download the SwitchedOn app for free using the buttons below!
+Download the SwitchedOn app for free using the buttons below to start utilizing cognitive-motor training using just your mobile device!

 Brett JohnsonComment